Crown-Commercial-Service/conclave-cii-api/README.md

 ## Nomenclature

 - **OrganisationSchemeIdentifier**: An organisation is an entity which may include multiple identifiers.
-A identifier is data related for an organisation for a scheme e.g. Companies House
+A identifier is data related for an organisation for a scheme e.g. Companies House.
-- **Scheme**: A scheme is an external register or reference agency
+- **Scheme**: A scheme is an external register or reference agency.
 - **SchemeRegister**: Scheme Registers represent an Operator/Legal entity which used to provide unique identifiers for organisations sourced existing public available register lists exposed by existing API’s, e.g. Companies House.

 ## Technical documentation